ruvnet/agentic-voice/README.md

 ```
 ### Speech Detection Settings

-The `MicrophoneContextProvider` script includes optimized settings for speech detection to enhance performance in various environments.
-The script ensures proper client-side execution with the `"use client"` directive at the top.
-It uses a `DEFAULT_SENSITIVITY` value of `0.2` and a `VAD_THRESHOLD` of `0.025` to effectively detect voice activity in loud environments.
-Additionally, a `NOISE_GATE_THRESHOLD` variable is included (commented out) for potential use in further filtering non-speech sounds.
-The setup also leverages audio processing nodes, such as gain and biquad filters, to improve microphone sensitivity and noise suppression.
+The `MicrophoneContextProvider` script includes optimized settings for speech detection to enhance performance in various environments:

+- **Client-side Execution**: Ensures proper client-side execution with the `"use client"` directive placed at the top of the file, enabling full functionality on the client side.

+- **Sensitivity and Thresholds**: Configures a `DEFAULT_SENSITIVITY` value of `0.2` to adjust the gain for loud environments and a `VAD_THRESHOLD` of `0.025` to accurately detect voice activity while minimizing false positives from background noise.

+- **Noise Gate**: Includes a `NOISE_GATE_THRESHOLD` variable (currently commented out) for potential use.
+This variable can be activated to add an additional layer of filtering for non-speech sounds, further improving the clarity of detected speech.

+- **Audio Processing**: Utilizes audio processing nodes such as gain and biquad filters.
+The gain node adjusts microphone sensitivity, while the biquad filter is set to a low-pass configuration with a frequency of 1000 Hz to target the typical range of human speech.
+These nodes work together to enhance speech detection and suppress unwanted noise.

 #### Configuration